What is included?

-It is a big step to move to a different country (even tho it is for less than a year) and a once in a lifetime decision, so we want to make sure each player and his family stands 100% behind the project.
+It is a big step to move to a different country (even it is for less than a year) and a once in a lifetime decision, so we want to make sure each player and his family supports 100% the project.

 What is the level of coaches that will be coaching the players?

-Our team coaches will have tremendous backgrounds in German player development but we will also be looking to bring in more top coaches and players from Germany who want to pop in for a week or two and share their knowledge.
+Our team coaches will have tremendous backgrounds in German player development but we will also be looking to bring in more top coaches and players from Germany who want to join for a week or two and share their knowledge.

-You will be taking these players in Germany to see professional Bundesliga games?
+Will these players in Germany see professional Bundesliga games?

 Absolutely.
-Our players will be watching professional as well as some youth Bundesliga games as well.
+Our players will be watching professional as well as some youth Bundesliga games.

 What school will the players attend?